l0osh/nopasaran-tests/UDP_REPLAY_COUNT/README.md

 ## Overview

 The purpose of this test is to determine how many UDP packets sent by a sender (client) are authorized (i.e., allowed through the network) and successfully received by a receiver (server) within a short period of time.
-This helps assess whether there are limits or restrictions applied to high-rate UDP traffic.

 ## Test Variables Structure